Great Cefnyberen: John ap Rees and the Pryce Family

 Great Cefnyberen then passed to their son Maurice.
-When he died in 1588, he devised the mansion house in which he lived ..situate in Keven y beren .... to his wife Jane.
-He left beds to his daughters and property and money to five sons and the residue of his lands to his eldest son Stephen.
-The will is printed in full in the Montgomeryshire Collections His son was Stephen, who had a son Hugh who died in 1632, whose will is also in the National Library of Wales.
+When he died in 1588, he devised the mansion house in which he lived, situated in Keven y beren .... to his wife Jane.
+He left beds to his daughters and property and money to five sons, and the residue of his lands to his eldest son, Stephen.
+The will is printed in full in the Montgomeryshire Collections His son was Stephen, who had a son, Hugh, who died in 1632, whose will is also in the National Library of Wales.
 His son Morris Pryce was declared an “outlaw’ in 1672, probably because of his Puritan beliefs.
 Great Cefyberen continued in the ownership of descendants of the Pryce family until the early years of the 19th century.